1 Introdution

 Eurydice was accompanied by many Minyans who migrated to Triphylia.
 [121]

-7 Battle with Heracles
+7 Battle against Heracles

 7.1 Heracles' attack on Elis (1st time)